fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.darkreading.com/vulnerabilities---threats/googles-payout-to-bug-hunters-hits-new-high/d/d-id/1340076 ">Google's Payout to Bug Hunters Hits New High</a>

 <a href="https://youtu.be/RtJXgGb3uJ0">-Stored XSS in Wordpress.com</a>

+<a href="https://twitter.com/OAcybersecurity#bugbounty">-FORD Session token URL lead to Reflected XSS</a>

+<a href="https://youtu.be/5guMYiQrnUo">-Shopify Account Takeover $22,500 Bug Bounty</a>

+<a href="https://www.bugcrowd.com/blog/how-to-find-xxe-bugs/">-How to Find XXE Bugs: Severe, Missed and Misunderstood</a>

 <a href="https://dun930nmaster.medium.com/finding-my-first-bug-http-request-smuggling-5fdc89581fe2">-Finding My First Bug: HTTP Request Smuggling</a>